 Environmental demands are imposed on all relevant purchasing.
 This could be a matter of chemical products being environmentally labelled, fruit being KRAV marked, the type of vehicle entrepreneurs are allowed to use and the demand that contractors must have their own strategic environmental policies.

-Reduced noise and emissions
+Work to reduce noise and emissions

 When it comes to engine idling Ports of Stockholm strives to enable haulage vehicles to spend no more time than necessary in the port area.
 Some haulage vehicles and trailers contain refrigerated or frozen goods and must then have a generator running to maintain a set temperature.
 At a number of sites at the ports electricity posts have been erected where haulage vehicles and trailers that are parked to wait for the departure of a vessel can connect to the electricity supply so that they do not need to run their generators.